FourLineCode/wavechat/README.md

 -   Preview - [WaveChat (Coming Soon)](#)

 This is a real time chat app made for college/university students.
-In the recent years, the covid-19 pandemic has changed how students of all level interact with each other.
+In the recent couple years, the covid-19 pandemic has changed how students of all level interact with each other.
 It has been really tough for students to meet new people and make friends over the internet.
 This app was made for students to find other students of their similar level and make new friends.
 It also makes it easy for students of a certain course or section to